 Animal Description Breed Sex Birth Date Date Acquired Beginning Value Ending Value Status (Sold, Kept, etc.)

-Beg inning Value:
+Begi inning Value:

-nimal Assets:
+Value at E nd/Value of A nimal Assets:

 Non-Feed Expenses:

 List everything that you spend money for that you will not have at the end of the project and that is not feed or hay.
 This includes entry fees, veterinary expenses, bedding, marketing costs and other expendable items such as shampoo, shoe polish, hairspray, film, developing, etc.